treeverse/lakeFS/docs/reference/spark-client.md

    | `spark.hadoop.fs.s3a.access.key` | Access key to use for accessing underlying storage on S3 |
    | `spark.hadoop.fs.s3a.secret.key` | Corresponding secret key to use with S3 access key       |

+   ### Assuming role on S3 (Hadoop 3 only)

-   The client includes support for assuming a separate role on S3A when running on Hadoop 3: it can read and use the same configuration used by S3AFileSystem to assume a role for S3A.
-Apache Hadoop AWS support details [Working with IAM Assumed Roles][s3a-assumed-role].
-You will need to use the following Hadoop configurations:
+   The client includes support for assuming a separate role on S3 when running on Hadoop 3.
+It uses the same configuration used by `S3AFileSystem` to assume the role on S3A.
+Apache Hadoop AWS documentation has details under "[Working with IAM Assumed Roles][s3a-assumed-role]".
+You will need to use the following Hadoop
+   configurations:

    | Configuration                     | Description                                                          |
    |-----------------------------------|----------------------------------------------------------------------|